 Keep Your Supply Chain Options Open

 Supply chain interruptions are out of your control.
 Unfortunately, these interruptions affect your delivery schedule.
-You can diversify your suppliers to prevent business slowdowns.
+Compare the major shipping companies and diversify your suppliers to prevent business slowdowns.
 When more than one supplier is at your disposal, you can order from another if one has a delay.